Madam98/Network-Comunicator/README.md

 Usage:
 [command]:[arguments].
-IT IS IMPORTANT THAT THERE IS NO SPACE BETWEEN THE COMMAND AND ":"!
+IT IS IMPORTANT THAT THERE IS NO SPACE BETWEEN THE COMMAND A ":"!

 Command legend (for the server):
 - [add] - add a new user and create his folder, assign an appropriate path for the user (should be called only once when creating)